Difference between SSH and SSL -SSH vs SSL

 In the previous years, files were transferred via FTP (File Transfer Protocol), whose primary function was to upload/download files on the internet or over LAN.
 The popularity of FTP attracted many cyber-attacks, like brute force attacks, sniffer attacks, etc. This led to the development of secure file transfer protocols like SFTP (used by SSH) and FTPS (which is used by SSL).

-In the digital market, insecure network or system can attract hackers and intruders to steal your data, sensitive information, applications, and files.
+In the digital market, an insecure networks or systems can attract hackers and intruders to steal your data, sensitive information, applications, and files.
 Hence visitors and users demand web security, and that’s when SSH and SSL pop into the picture.

 What is SSH?